 Sega Europe sponsored the BAFTA Young Game Designers Awawrds between 2014 and 2017 (The Creative Assembly remained a sponsor in 2018), and has sponsored the BAFTA Game Awards since 2015.

 Neo Awards 2018

-- www.aliencenter.de/nuclearsi (Official website of the Madrilenian electronic band "Aviador Dro")
+- www.aliencenter.de/nuclearsi (Official website of the Madrilenian electronic music band "Aviador Dro")

-- "Amor Industrial" ("Industrial Love") Original Version, 1983 by Madrilenian electronic band "Aviador Dro" at www.youtube.com
+- "Amor Industrial" ("Industrial Love") Original Version, 1983, by Madrilenian electronic music band "Aviador Dro" on www.youtube.com

-- "La Ciudad en Movimiento" ("The City in Movement") Original Version, 1985-06 by Madrilenian electronic band "Aviador Dro" at www.youtube.com
+- "La Ciudad en Movimiento" ("The City in Movement") Original Version, 1985-06 by Madrilenian electronic music band "Aviador Dro" on www.youtube.com

 - Billboard, "January 27, 1996" (US; 1996-01-27), page 98